 The neurology and neurosurgery department at The Johns Hopkins University School of Medicine offers three residency options in either adult neurology, pediatric neurology, or neurosurgery.
 The goal of all three programs is twofold: to create exceptional academic physicians who have outstanding clinical skills.
 Residents will receive a wide variety of experiences, including providing consultations, delivering inpatient services, and working in outpatient settings.

 Since Weill is located in the heart of New York City, they offer their residents many perks to make living in the city more comfortable.
-There is housing available close to the hospital, including apartments for residents with families.
+Housing is available close to the hospital, including apartments for residents with families.

 Neurologist-Related Online Education